MartinPerry/cyclone-detector/README.md

 	- Directory where we want to store the intermediate results.
 If empty, disable this feature
 - **debug_name**
 	- default: "debug"
-	- Intermediate file name prefix
+	- Intermediate file name prefix.
+Each debug file name will have this prefix and the rest of the name is taken form the input name

 # Compilation